iamkartiks/Pizza-Delivery-System/README.md

 Now you have your basics set up

-- Run the local server using the command
+- Now cd to the project directory and run the following command

-python manage.py runserver
+docker-compose up -d

 This will get your server running